Skip to main content

 Wildlife

-Depending on the time of year, the lake is usually teeming with birdlife: mute swans, canada geese, greylag geese, grey heron, oystercatchers, shelduck, coot, moorhen, pochard, cormorant, reed warber, reed bunting all frequent the lake, and black-headed gulls nest on the small island.
+Depending on the time of year, the lake is usually teeming with birdlife: mute swans, canada geese, greylag geese, grey heron, oystercatchers, shelduck, coot, moorhen, pochard, cormorant, reed warbler, reed bunting all frequent the lake, and black-headed gulls nest on the small island.

 Beneath the surface there’s perch, bream, roach, rudd and pike.